aliterc/aliterc.github.io/index.md

 I have taught Photoshop in school once.
 Our school was opposite China Petrol University.
 My dad had his own invention of a big machine.
 I could lead teams to sell things, organise team to shot videos.
 My Phsycology, Crisis management were good.

+- 0925 Commentary: Why the EU should cut Brexit Britain a break

+In scarcely more than six months Britain will leave the European Union.
+That departure on March 29, 2019 could be toxic and disruptive through a failure to reach a deal, hurting Britain most of all, but the EU as well.
+Or there could be an amicable parting of the ways.
+For this to happen European leaders meeting in Salzburg this week must now give some ground as the negotiations enter their final stage.

+Up till now the EU’s strategy has been to secure the union from copycat national revolts in other member states by taking a tough line with Britain.
+European leaders have closed ranks round the indivisibility of the four freedoms – in goods, services, capital and people.
+The EU has shunned an à-la-carte negotiation.
+Instead Michel Barnier, its chief negotiator, has responded to Britain’s original “red lines” such as regulatory autonomy with a menu of unpalatable options.
+These range from a Norway-style hug that would leave the British government a passive rule-taker, to a Canada-style trade deal far removed from Britain’s current intertwined relationship with the EU.

 - 0923 Trump 'live figure' [thumps](https://www.oxfordlearnersdictionaries.com/definition/english/thump_1#thump_1__11) Merkel at Berlin's [Madame Tussauds](https://www.oxfordlearnersdictionaries.com/definition/english/madame-tussaud-s?q=Madame+Tussaud%27s)

 BERLIN (Reuters) - Madame Tussauds in Berlin unveiled its latest attraction on Tuesday - a posturing Donald Trump figure striking a picture of German Chancellor [Angela Merkel](https://www.pronouncenames.com/search?name=Angela+Merkel) on a punchball.